FAIMS/FAIMS3/docs/developer/Android-Deployment.md

 - `vars.PRODUCTION_CONDUCTOR_URL` - URL setting for production build
 - `vars.TURBO_TEAM` - Turbo cache team name for authentication
 - `vars.TURBO_API_URL` - Turbo cache URL
-- `vars.ANDROID_APP_ID` - the id of the app on the app store, eg. 'au.edu.faims.fieldmark', needs to be unique per deployment = `vars.ANDROID_RELEASE_STATUS` - the release status, normally 'completed' but for a draft (not yet reviewed) app this could be 'draft'
+- `vars.APP_ID` - the id of the app on the app store, eg. 'au.edu.faims.fieldmark', needs to be unique per deployment
+- `vars.APP_NAME` - the app name that appears in various places = `vars.ANDROID_RELEASE_STATUS` - the release status, normally 'completed' but for a draft (not yet reviewed) app this could be 'draft'

 Secrets will not be visible once added so we need to keep copies somewhere safe.